Law School Application Materials

 - What other law schools are you considering?

-- How has your previous experience and academic background prepared you for law school?
+- How have your previous experience and academic background prepared you for law school?

 - How will you make a contribution to this field?